klaywittler/advanced-robotics/project2-2/submission/README.txt

 	helper functions

-	getA() : constructs the motion field equation for all the points in a 3D matrix - index in first dimension, (x,y) in second 		dimension, and velocity and omega in third dimension getDepth() : finds the depth for all the points utilizing the homography, planar information, rotation and translation estimate_velocity : returns the velocity for a set of points error() : returns the L2 norm squared as an error metric
+	getAB() : constructs the motion field equation for all the points in a 3D matrix - index in first dimension, (x,y) in second 		dimension, and velocity and omega in third dimension getDepth() : finds the depth for all the points utilizing the homography, planar information, rotation and translation estimate_velocity : returns the velocity for a set of points error() : returns the L2 norm squared as an error metric

+reference: CIS 580 - Machine Perception